Before taking it to the repair shop

 If there is something in the way of your camera feed, be sure to remove it before you try to use your camera.
 However, if your camera feed stays black, and there’s nothing in the way, you’ll need to try one of the following fixes instead.

 Use Another App

-Mac users don’t really need another app to use their webcam, as the built-in Photo Booth app should allow you to take pictures and record video.
+Mac users don’t need another app to use their webcam, as the built-in Photo Booth app should allow you to take pictures and record videos.
 However, if this app (or another app, like Facetime) isn’t working, then check that the problem is specific to your camera by trying another app.

 This could be another Apple app (Facetime over Photo Booth, for instance) or a third-party app.
 Apps like Hand Mirror give you quick access to your camera feed from the menu bar, while other apps like Skype use your camera and microphone feed to offer video calls, assuming your microphone is set up correctly.

 Trying different camera apps will help you determine if your camera has trouble with a certain app, or if it points to a wider software or hardware issue.
 Trying another app can also help to force priority over which app has access to your camera, as only one app should be able to access your Mac camera feed at once.